What do NFL picks and parlays look like?

 New York Giants to beat the New York Jets | -500

-Let’s say we’re betting on a coin flip, doesn’t get much simpler.
-A single coin flip is a 50/50 bet of course, but say you wanted to parlay the outcome of 3 consecutive coin flips.
-With only two possible outcomes it is easy to determine the “true odds” for this scenario.
-3 tosses of a coin yields 8 possible unique outcomes – Tails/tails/tails, tails/tails/heads, tails/heads/tails, heads/tails/tails, tails/heads/heads, heads/tails/heads, heads/heads/tails, heads/heads/heads.
+Let’s imagine we’re betting on a coin flip.
+One flip is a 50/50 bet, of course, but say you wanted to parlay the outcome of three consecutive coin flips.
+With only two possible outcomes it is simple to work out the “true odds” here.
+Three tosses of a coin yields eight possible unique results — tails/tails/tails, tails/tails/heads, tails/heads/tails, heads/tails/tails, tails/heads/heads, heads/tails/heads, heads/heads/tails, heads/heads/heads.

-Each and every one of those outcomes has the same probability of occurring since the flip of a coin is a completely random even with zero room for finding an angle to improve our winning chances.
-So, the “true odds” are calculated by figuring out how to break even over the long term.
-To do this we will pick the same combination of flips and nothing else, statistically you will win every 8 flips.
-This means the “true odds” of 7/1 would be required to break even in our coin flip betting scenario.
+Each of these outcomes has the same chance of happening considering a coin flip is a totally random event with no opportunity to find an angle to improve our winning prospects.
+So, the “true odds” are worked out by figuring out how to break even in the long term.
+To do this we will pick the same combination of flips each time — statistically we will win every eight flips.
+As such, the “true odds” of 7/1 would be required to break even in this situation.

-To begin with we must first change the odds listed on out NFL parlay bet from the American format into decimal odds.
-While the parlay calculator found below can do this automatically, it’s a good practice to learn how to do this on your own to best understand NFL parlay betting.
+Now that you know all about true odds, it’s time to learn how to calculate them for your parlay bets.
+First things first, we must change the odds listed from the American format into decimal odds.
+While the parlay calculator displayed below can do this automatically, it’s advisable to learn how to do this yourself to best understand parlay betting.

 In order to convert underdog odds we use the following formula (ODDS+100) ÷ 100.
-So the previously outline plus money games would end up with the following odds:
+So the previous parlay we looked at would have the following odds:

 Los Angeles Rams +200 to beat the New Orleans Saints |(200+100) ÷ 100 = 3.0